-We also have the following revolving credit agreements:
+We also have the following loan and revolving credit agreements:

-- A \$1.5 billion 364-day credit agreement (the 364-Day Credit Agreement) with a syndicate of banks, dated as of March 18, 2024.
+- A \$1.0 billion Fixed Rate Term Loan Credit Agreement (the Fixed Rate Term Loan Credit Agreement) with a syndicate of banks, dated as of August 12, 2024.
+Amounts borrowed under the Fixed Rate Term Loan Credit Agreement are required to be repaid no later than August 12, 2027, unless the Fixed Rate Term Loan Credit Agreement is terminated earlier pursuant to its terms.
+As of September 30, 2024, there were \$1.0 billion of borrowings outstanding under the Fixed Rate Term Loan Credit Agreement. - A \$1.5 billion 364-day credit agreement (the 364-Day Credit Agreement) with a syndicate of banks, dated as of March 18, 2024.
 Amounts borrowed under the 364-Day Credit Agreement are required to be repaid no later than March 17, 2025, unless (i) we elect to convert all then outstanding amounts into a term loan, upon which such amounts shall be repaid in full on March 17, 2026, or (ii) the 364-Day Credit Agreement is terminated earlier pursuant to its terms.
 The 364-Day Credit Agreement replaced the previously reported \$1.5 billion 364-day credit agreement dated as of March 20, 2023, which was terminated in accordance with its terms effective March 18, 2024.
-As of June 30, 2024, there were no outstanding borrowings under our 364-Day Credit Agreement. - A \$4.0 billion five-year credit agreement (the 5-Year Credit Agreement) with a syndicate of banks, dated as of March 18, 2024.
+As of September 30, 2024, there were no outstanding borrowings under our 364-Day Credit Agreement. - A \$4.0 billion five-year credit agreement (the 5-Year Credit Agreement) with a syndicate of banks, dated as of March 18, 2024.
 Commitments under the 5-Year Credit Agreement can be increased pursuant to the terms of the 5-Year Credit Agreement to an aggregate amount not to exceed \$4.5 billion.
 The 5-Year Credit Agreement amended and restated the previously reported \$4.0 billion amended and restated five-year credit agreement dated as of March 20, 2023.
-As of June 30, 2024, there were no outstanding borrowings under our 5-Year Credit Agreement. - A \$1.5 billion second 364-day credit agreement (the Second 364-Day Credit Agreement) with a syndicate of banks, dated as of July 2, 2024.
-Amounts borrowed under the Second 364-Day Credit Agreement are required to be repaid no later than July 1, 2025, unless (i) we elect to convert all then outstanding amounts into a term loan, upon which such amounts shall be repaid in full on July 1, 2026, or (ii) the Second 364-Day Credit Agreement is terminated earlier pursuant to its terms.
-As of July 25, 2024, there were no outstanding borrowings under our Second 364-Day Credit Agreement.
+As of September 30, 2024, there were no outstanding borrowings under our 5-Year Credit Agreement.